Skip to content

 1. Configure Environment

-Create a .env file with your API key and LLM provider configuration:
+Create a .env file with your API keys:

 API_KEY=your-api-key-here